Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 npm init vite retest
 ```

-This command initializes a Vite project named "retest" template, which provides a basic structure for your project.
+This command initializes a Vite project named "retest", which provides a basic structure for your project.

 If you are using git, - update `.gitignore` with next two lines: